e-dintz/ColorSchemes/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![PyPI version](https://badge.fury.io/py/colorschemes.svg)](https://badge.fury.io/py/colorschemes)

-A package for aesthetically pleasing and colorblindness-friendly color schemes
+## A package for aesthetically pleasing and colorblindness-friendly color schemes

-Copyright 2025 Ethan Dintzner
+<i>Copyright 2025 Ethan Dintzner</i>

 A collection of several hundred multicolor palettes from Color Inspirations by Darius A. Monsef IV.
 [1] Additionally includes a series of functions that allow you to browse color pallets, test colorblind friendliness for inbuilt or custom pallets, produce matplotlib-compatible continuous colormaps, and convert from RGB to HEX.